legalforce-research/easy-segmenter/README.md

 ### Rules for not segmenting sentences

 easy-segmenter provides three ways to define rules for not segmenting sentences.
-These rules always take priority over periods.
+These rules always take priority over sentence delimiters.

 #### 1. Quotation